Introduction

 • You're non-technical and need a complete solution

-The break-even question: If the cost of the system being down for a week exceeds the price difference between a freelancer and an agency, the agency is cheaper.
-Factor in risk, not just the sticker price.
+The break-even question: If the impact of the system being down for a week exceeds the difference in engagement size, the agency is the cheaper risk.
+Factor in risk, not just sticker price.

 The Hybrid Approach